UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ## SML Best Practices
 Boost-ext SML is a library that supports complex functionality with similarly complex syntax and semantics.
 If complex syntax is misused, the complicated error messages can make development difficult.
 Thus, we need to carefully choose a standardized subset of the library's syntax to implement our functionality while maintaining high readability.
 * Only use one _event_ per FSM: In gameplay, we react to changes in the [World](#world), so since there's only one source of new information, we should only need one _event_
 * Only one _guard_ or _action_ per transition: For readability of the transition table, we should only have one _guard_ or _action_ per transition.
-This can always be achieved by defining a special _guard_ or _action_ outside of the transition table.
+This can always be achieved by defining a _guard_ or _action_ outside of the transition table that checks multiple conditions or performs multiple actions if that's required.
-* Define _guards_ and _actions_ outside of the transition table: The names of _guards_ and _actions_ should be succint so that transition tables rows fit on one line and readers can easily understand the FSM from the transition table.
+* Define _guards_ and _actions_ outside of the transition table: The names of _guards_ and _actions_ should be succinct so that transition tables rows fit on one line and readers can easily understand the FSM from the transition table.
 In other words, no lambdas/anonymous functions in transition tables.
 * States should be defined as classes in the FSM struct so that users of the FSM can check what state the FSM is in:
 ```
     // inside the struct